patrick1904-s/carOs_addons/README.md

-Hello There
+errro
+error
+error

-stuck up in compression of the data
+i got stuck in more error